yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 >>> del gameInfo.ruleSet.technologies["Sailing"]
 # Executes and removes "Sailing" technology from tech tree successfully.
-# But the game crashes if you try to select any techs that required "Sailing", because they still have "Sailing" in their dependencies.
+# But the game crashes if you try to select any techs that required "Sailing", because they still have "Sailing" in their prerequisites.

 >>> civInfo.cities[0].tiles.add("Crash")
-# Executes and adds "Crash" string to set containing capital's tiles' coordinates.
+# Executes and adds "Crash" string to the set containing your capital's tiles' coordinates.
 # But the game breaks when you press "Next Turn", because the JVM thread processing the turn tries to use the string "Crash" as a Vector2.
 ```